 - Library Unit

-- and five from Office and Technical Services Unit, whichever is greater, at any one time.
+- And five (5) from Office and Technical Services Unit, whichever is greater, at any one time.

-If any worker’s request for excused absence is not approved, such disapproval shall be subject to appeal to the County Manager whose decision shall be final.
+If any employee’s request for excused absence is not approved, they will be provided the reason for denial in writing.
+Such disapproval shall be subject to appeal to the Human Resources Director, whose decision shall be final.

-All approved release time will be coded appropriately on the employee’s timecard using pay code 010.
+All approved release time will be coded appropriately on the employee’s timecard using pay code RTE.
 Paid release time is authorized for the following activities:

 - Transmitting communications authorized by the Local Union or its Officers to the County or his/her representative.